ahansen03/tennis_seed_performance/README.md

 This data emphasizes the exceptional consistency of the ATP’s top players to keep their ranking, while the WTA’s top seeds experienced greater variability.

 Match formats also play a crucial role in shaping these trends.
-Best-of-three-set matches are more prone to upsets than best-of-five-set matches, and this structural difference influences the tours’ ranking systems.
-WTA rankings are entirely based on best-of-three-set matches, while ATP rankings include points from best-of-five-set matches at Grand Slams.
+BO3 matches are more prone to upsets than BO5 matches, and this structural difference influences the tours’ ranking systems.
+WTA rankings are entirely based on BO3 matches, while ATP rankings are highly impacted by Grand Slam performance, which is BO5 format.
 Consequently, ATP rankings may better reflect players’ true standings, while WTA players are faced with more variability due to the format.

 Despite this difference, the overall upset frequencies for both tours are comparable.
 This highlights the WTA’s ability to perform at a high level despite facing format challenges, emphasizing that its perceived inconsistency may be overstated.